bvpenner/CPEN321Project/documentation/M4_Requirements_and_Design.md

 ### **4.1.
 Main Components**
 1. **User**
    - **Description:** Handles user authentication, account management, and interaction with the Android UI.
 Users log in via Google Authentication and access their cloud-saved tasks.
-   - **Purpose:** Ensures secure access and streamlined task management by linking user login data with task storage.
+   - **Purpose:** Ensures secure access, allowing users to manage their profiles and seamlessly interact with the app.
+Google Authentication API was chosen for enhanced security and to reduce development overhead.
+User login information is also linked to database organization, serving as labels for storing and retrieving user-specific task data.
 2. **Task**
-   - **Description:** Enables creation, modification, and deletion of tasks, enhanced by real-time geofencing and dynamic scheduling.
+   - **Description:** Provides users with a comprehensive system to create, modify, and delete tasks while optimizing task execution through real-time geofencing and dynamic scheduling.
+The system continuously tracks user location to determine proximity to task locations, dynamically adjusting task order based on real-time conditions such as distance, priority levels, and deadlines.
-   - **Purpose:** Boosts productivity by minimizing travel time and automating task scheduling based on location, priority, and deadlines.
+   - **Purpose:** Enhances productivity by minimizing travel time and ensuring efficient task execution.
+Real-time geofencing defines virtual boundaries around task locations and triggers alerts when users enter or leave task zones, ensuring location-based task reminders.
+Task scheduling intelligently arranges tasks based on their geographic distribution and urgency, providing users with an optimized route for task completion.
+Automated notifications ensure that tasks are pushed to users at the right time, reducing manual intervention and improving overall efficiency.
+This was chosen because alternatives like an automated task system don't provide users with direct control over their tasks.

 ### **4.2.
 Databases**
 - **MongoDB**